gencer/ruby-saml-idp/README.md

 Basically you call `decode_SAMLRequest(params[:SAMLRequest])` on an incoming request and then use the value `saml_acs_url` to determine the source for which you need to authenticate a user.
 How you authenticate a user is entirely up to you.

-Once a user has successfully authenticated on your system send the Service Provider a SAMLReponse by posting to `saml_acs_url` the parameter `SAMLResponse` with the return value from a call to `encode_SAMLResponse(user_email)`.
+Once a user has successfully authenticated on your system send the Service Provider a SAMLReponse by posting to `saml_acs_url` the parameter `SAMLResponse` with the return value from a call to `encode_SAMLResponse(user_email, options, additional_parameters)`.

 ### Using rails?